Service Spotlight: Tire Grinding

 There are many potential causes of tire and trunnion wear.
 Because tires and trunnion wheels carry the full weight of the drum, however, any wear should be immediately addressed to avoid putting additional strain on equipment and causing further damage.

-Furthermore, uneven wear on tires or trunnion wheels can be an indication that the rotary drum is experiencing an underlying issue and may be in need of maintenance to prevent potentially serious problems.
+Furthermore, uneven wear on tires or trunnion wheels can be an indication that the rotary drum is experiencing an underlying issue and may be in need of additional maintenance to prevent potentially serious problems.

 Operators should routinely conduct a visual check of these load-bearing surfaces for signs of wear, such as timining marks, pitting, rolled-over edges, and spalling (chips in the surface).
 Pitting, for example, is caused by corrosion and is visible when the surface of the tires or trunnion wheels have an orange peel-like appearance.
 Several examples of different wear patterns are shown below.